lukephelan/tic-tac-toe/README.md

 * Randomly assign which player goes first
 * Allow for a user-chosen maximum number of rounds
 * Players can choose their own icons
-* Line to dash across the three winning squares
+* Display a line across the three winning squares
-* Implement a timer for players to make a move (with customisable times)
+* Implement a timer for players to make their move (with customisable limits)
-* Use LocalStorage or SessionStorage
+* Use LocalStorage or SessionStorage to persist data locally
 * Connect to a pre-built backend for persistence